Recently, one of our readers asked us about deactivated plugins slowing down WordPress and whether they should delete inactive plugins.

 Otherwise, there is really no point in keeping the inactive plugins installed on your website.
 In fact, they can be quite problematic at times.

-We hope this article helped answer your questions about deactivated WordPress plugins and deleting inactive plugins.
-You may also want to see our list of essential WordPress plugins that you should install on your site.
+We hope this article helped answer your questions about deactivating WordPress plugins and deleting inactive plugins.
+You may also want to see our guide on how to track visitors to your WordPress site or our expert pick of essential WordPress plugins to grow your website.